Test in production without watermarks.

 : This keyword is used to exit the switch block once a matching case is executed.default

-block executes if none of the specified cases match the variable.The break statement in the switch is crucial.
-It prevents the "fall through" behavior, where execution moves to the subsequent case even if the matching condition is already met.
+statement: This block executes if none of the specified cases match the variable.The break statement in the switch is crucial.
+It prevents "fall through" behavior, where execution moves to the subsequent case even if the matching condition is already met.
 Each case block typically ends with a break statement to ensure that only the code under the matching case is executed.

 While the structure of the if-else statement involves checking a condition and executing a block of code if the condition is true, switch statements compare a single variable or expression against multiple potential values.
 This makes the switch statement more concise and easier to read when you have many conditions or case patterns to check.